Fintech Localization

 Explain what is being requested.
 Explain why it is needed.
 Explain what happens after upload.
 Avoid vague authority language.
 Avoid aggressive prompts.
 Avoid unexplained security claims.

-Terminology must also remain consistent across app screens, emails, help center articles, and legal documents.
+Terminology must also remain consistent across app screens, emails, help center articles, legal documents, and support replies.
 If one screen says “kimlik doğrulama” and another says “hesap onayı,” users may wonder whether the system is asking for the same thing.

 KYC onboarding is where product growth meets compliance pressure.